solent-eng/solent/README.md

 The concurrency model will be a homage to the work of Josh Levine (http://www.josh.com/notes/island-ecn-10th-birthday/).
-The project has been developed from scratch in a clean-room setting on a bedrock of gnu/linux and the python programming language.
+The project has been developed from scratch on top of of gnu/linux and the python programming language.
+The target platform is python3 on non-specific unix.

 # Solent client